snazzyandy/tidy_tuesday/PCA/README.md

+# What factors impact school shooting outcomes?
-# Testing data from https://www.chds.us/ssdb/data-map/ to look at what factors impact school shooting outcomes.
+Testing data from https://www.chds.us/ssdb/data-map/ to look at what factors impact school shooting outcomes.

 Bit morbid...but might lead to some interesting convos